-George Patrick [GP] McLeer, Jr became the Executive Director of the South Carolina Arts Alliance, the only statewide arts advocacy organization, in July of 2016.
+George Patrick [GP] McLeer, Jr is the Mayor of Fountain Inn, SC (elected November 2019).
+He is also the Executive Director of the South Carolina Arts Alliance, the only statewide arts advocacy organization.
 GP leads the organization in efforts to ensure that all South Carolinians have access to quality arts experiences and arts education at the state and federal level through public policy initiatives, public awareness, and leadership development for creative professionals.

 Previously, GP served as the Administrator of the Office of Cultural Affairs for the City of Mauldin, SC, where he was responsible for leveraging the cultural and artistic assets within the community for the purposes of economic development and quality of life improvement as well as managing all city-wide marketing.
 Most notably, GP was responsible for managing the Mauldin Cultural Center, a 1937 school building repurposed for the arts; starting the Railroad Concert Series, an annual free concert series featuring national and local acts; managing the Mauldin BBQ Cook-Off, the signature community event for Mauldin; and creating the Mauldin Public Art Trail, a 10-year continuous cycle of public artwork installations in the community.
 A new office within the city’s government, GP was responsible for developing the framework for the Office of Cultural Affairs, along with its mission and vision.